ishwariiic/Smoking-Habits-Analysis-Based-on-Demographic-Factors/README.md

 **Significance** Insights from this study can help in creating targeted anti-smoking campaigns and healthcare initiatives by identifying demographic groups more prone to smoking.

+** What Is a Chi-Square Test?**

+ The Chi-Square test is a statistical procedure for determin ing the difference between observed and expected data.
+This test can also be used to determine whether it correlates to the categorical variables in our data.
+It helps to find out whether a difference between two categorical variables is due to chance or a relationship between them.
+In this test:

+1]Variance is double the times the number of degrees of freedom.

+ 2]Mean distribution is equal to the number of degrees of freedom.

+ 3]When the degree of freedom increases, the Chi-Square distribution curve becomes normal